-Since February 2020, approximately 500 people with ALS are ALS app.
+Since February 2020, approximately 500 people with ALS use the ALS app.
 The ALS app provides mobile support for research and care and is useful for:

 affected people: By answering the functional scales via the app, people with amyotrophic lateral sclerosis (ALS) can assess the current progression of the disease and their individual disease course (rate of progression).